I am Moira McDougall

 In Christchurch I again I found work within hospital settings – for the first 3 years in a Child Development Centre working in the community with children who have disabilities, and then for the following 7 ½ years in a specialist tertiary outpatient Pain Management Clinic for people experiencing ongoing or chronic pain.
 For me, this was another very valuable period of personal growth and consolidation of knowledge and expertise.
 I found I have a gift for helping people to deal with chronic pain using self-management techniques, acupuncture and energy -based activities.

-More recently I have been engaged in teaching the Falls Prevention Exercise Programme to older people (75years +) in their homes, as well as working in my own Acupuncture Clinic.
+More recently I was engaged in teaching the Falls Prevention Exercise Programme to older people (75years +) in their homes.
+I now provide Physiotherapy for the Specialist Palliative Care Service provided by the Nurse Maude Organisation, as well as working in my own Acupuncture Clinic.

 Let’s journey on together!